tonywong94/edge_pydb/docs/install.rst

    pip install --user edge_pydb

-or, if you prefer to keep the latest source code handy, by cloning this Github repository and running
+or, if you prefer to keep the latest source code handy, by cloning the `Github repository <https://github.com/tonywong94/edge_pydb>`_ and running

 ::